Tisha Campbell-Martin Seeks Spousal Support From Duane Martin

 This is not the first time that Campbell-Martin has filed additional court documents since the initial divorce papers.
 In June, TMZ reported that she turned in papers accusing Martin of hiding and misappropriating money from her during their marriage.

-The couple is also part of an ongoing bankruptcy case, according to the Blast.
+The couple is also part of an ongoing bankruptcy case, according to The Blast.
 On April 9, a judge ordered the two to hand in papers related to the residuals they’ve both earned since the date in 2016 that they filed for bankruptcy to prove they haven’t been hiding $50,000.

 At the time, Martin took the blame for the accounting discrepancies.
 “Prior to our separation, I handled the family finances and business finances by myself,” the NYU graduate said.
 “I recognized then that I was not capable of preparing an accounting by myself.”